Table of contents

 Thirdly, unequal age of consent laws in this state continue to discriminate against gay men.
 The government has said that it will standardise consent laws, but has not yet done so.
 I say to the government, draft the legislation and bring on the vote.

-To end on a positive note, the Tropical Mardi Gras will take place in Cairns from 30 September, with many wonderful events planned.
+To end on a positive, the Cairns Tropical Mardi Gras will take place from 30 September, with many events planned.
 I look forward to participating and celebrating with Cairns’ LGBTIQ community and the wider community.

 The Man in The Mirror